HIGHLIGHTS

 This is where the Access 125 takes a balanced approach.
 It offers smooth performance with a slightly stronger mid-range feel than expected.
 Ride comfort is good, build quality is solid, and practicality remains a strong point.

 The new Suzuki Access 125 brings meaningful updates in design, refinement, and features.
-If priced strategically, it has the potential to strengthen Suzuki’s position in the 125cc scooter segment in Nepal.
+Given the pricing, it has the potential to strengthen Suzuki’s position in the 125cc scooter segment in Nepal.
+We will just have to wait and see how aggressively Suzuki goes after the said position.

 Do you think the updated Access 125 has what it takes to stand out against established rivals?
 Share your thoughts in the comments.